AndrewJBateman/angular-material-portfolio/README.md

 ## Features

+* Services: All http calls are enclosed in their own service, in the services folder.
+There are 3 services:

+1. posts: to get posts from the Firestore backend database,

-* [Github API](https://developer.github.com/v4/query/) used with a httpClient get request to display current state of my repository.
+2. github: [Github API](https://developer.github.com/v4/query/) used with a httpClient GET request to display current state of my repository.

+3. auth: to authenticate users and limit write access to the Firestore backend database.

 ## Status & To-Do List